 Everyone wanted to know Will’s reaction to his first ride on The Voyage.

 So I emailed him, asking if he had time to submit a “trip report” for the HoliBlog.
 Even a voicemail would do; I could transcribe it for him.

-This morning my Inbox contained the following from Will, sent at 2:17 am (too excited to sleep?):
+This morning my Inbox contained the following from Will.
+It was sent at 2:17 am (too excited to sleep?):

 On Thursday, April 20, I took the first ride on The Voyage